OBOFoundry/COB/README.md

 ## Files

-- `cob-edit.owl`: the *current version* of COB containing new terms in the COB namespace.
+- `cob-edit.owl`: the *current version* of COB containing new terms in the COB namespace
-- `cob-to-external.owl`: COB terms and OBO Foundry counterparts with proposed equivalencies.
+- `cob-to-external.owl`: COB terms and OBO Foundry counterparts with proposed equivalencies
+- `cob-example.owl`: examples of usages for COB terms